 The education system for visually impaired persons in Pakistan

 What if a blind person wishes to study in Pakistan, how shall it be possible for him/her to get the proper education?
-Will the society provide the best opportunity to explore the subjects of their choice?
+Will the society provides the best opportunity to explore the subjects of their choice?

 Well, despite lots of social and technological barriers in Pakistan, the visually impaired persons have made tremendous achievements in the educational fields!